If a tractor injury has set you back, we'll help you move forward

 Tractor accidents can cause injury to the tractor driver and adjacent workers.
 Both tractor drivers and adjacent workers who are injured in tractor accidents may be able to make compensation claims.

-If a farm employer is proven to have been negligent in their duty of care, the employer may be held liable to pay personal injury compensation.
+If you were injured by another employee, the employer may be held liable to pay personal injury compensation.

 Tractor accidents on the road